safalsigdel/safalsigdel.github.io/_posts/2020-04-05-British 5G towers are being set on fire because of coronavirus conspiracy theories.md

 <img src='https://cdn.vox-cdn.com/thumbor/Xn3lRh_TpKZM5bMM9h_9gBhPE2k=/0x0:5600x3597/1200x800/filters:focal(2352x1351:3248x2247)/cdn.vox-cdn.com/uploads/chorus_image/image/66603789/1176353209.jpg.0.jpg' width='700px' /><br/>
 5G phone masts are being set alight in the UK, after online conspiracy theories have misleadingly linked the cell towers to the coronavirus pandemic.
-The BBC reports that at least three 5G towers were set alight last week, and police and fire services were called to extinguish the flames.
+The BBC reports that at least three 5G towers were set alight within the last week, and police and fire services were called to extinguish the flames.
 <a href='https://www.theverge.com/2020/4/4/21207927/5g-towers-burning-uk-coronavirus-conspiracy-theory-link'> Source <a/>